 When I told my friend I was making Apple Cider Doughnuts with yogurt she asked me if they would be healthy.
 “Umm, they could be” was my half attempt at an answer.
 The thing is, is that I don’t make doughnuts often and I don’t fry a lot of food.
 And for those reasons I don’t feel guilty at all for frying them up.
 To make sure they come out light and fluffy, keep an eye on the temperature of your oil so the doughnuts don’t get greasy or taste too heavy.
 I like using my cast iron skillet because it maintains a steady heat.
 They actually taste lighter after they’re fried but I did bake a few off and they were equally delicious.

 I also added a few more tweaks to make this doughnut extra special.
-In addition to the yogurt, there’s orange zest and a touch of cardamom.
+In addition to the Vanilla Greek Yogurt, there’s orange zest and a touch of cardamom.
 To intensify the apple flavor, reduce the apple cider to a syrup, fold in apple butter and crush up some freeze dried apples to add to the cinnamon sugar coating.
 The best part of this recipe is that the dough can be made the day before and then you will have fresh doughnuts in the morning.
 Doesn’t that sound like a sweet and cozy start to the day?
 So let's start baking!

 APPLE CIDER YOGURT DONUTS

 1/2 cup brown sugar

 1/2 cup Vanilla Greek Yogurt, full fat

 zest of 1/2 orange